PostgresGUI/website/notes/privacy-policy.md

 All data used by PostgresGUI is stored locally on your device:

-**macOS Keychain Integration**
+**macOS Keychain Integration (Optional)**
-- Database passwords are securely stored in your macOS Keychain
+- You have the option to save database passwords in your macOS Keychain via a "Save Password in Keychain" checkbox
-- This is Apple's built-in secure storage system designed to protect sensitive credentials
+- When enabled, this uses Apple's built-in secure storage system designed to protect sensitive credentials
 - Only PostgresGUI can access these stored passwords, and only with your system's permission
 - Passwords are encrypted and protected by your Mac's security features
+- If you choose not to save passwords in the Keychain, you will need to enter your password each time you connect
+- This choice is entirely under your control for each connection profile

 **Local Application Storage**
 - Connection profiles (excluding passwords) are stored in your application's local storage